ROCR FAQs

 If this fails what are the long-term consequences from CMS and the AMA RUC?

-In addition, ASTRO will continue to work with our valued partners at the AMA, including through the CPT and RUC process, and across the House of Medicine to support fair payments for all physician services, including the development and valuation of existing and new radiation therapy services.
+Radiation oncology will continue to advocate with CMS and Congress for fair Medicare payment policies for radiation therapy services, regardless of the outcome of ROCR.
+Additionally, ASTRO will continue to work with our valued partners at the AMA, including through the CPT and RUC process, and across the House of Medicine to support fair payments for all physician services, including the development and valuation of existing and new radiation therapy services.